Try a Free Live AI Golf Lesson TRY FREE

 First of all, is the downswing technically over the top?
 Absolutely.
 The answer is 100% yes.
 Why?
 Why is that desirable in the downswing?

 One reason is that we're trying to use our body, more than our arms, to hit the ball.
 From their position at the top, our arms are just getting a free ride coming down.
 They're just along for the ride.
-They're coming back down while the body is turning, and that's pulling them slightly over the top, the same feeling as in an outside in swing.
+They're coming back down while the body is turning, and that's pulling them slightly over the top — the same feeling as in an outside in swing.
+This is the correct arm-body sequencing that all great ball strikers share.

 If you used your arms first and didn't turn your shoulders, they would come down on an inside path.
 We obviously don't want to do that in a Rotary Golf Swing.
-We try to get our shoulders open.
+We try to get our shoulders open at impact through active body rotation.

 We need to come down on a more direct path to the ball.

 Look at the composite image of Adrian taking a face-on shot.
-This image shows where his hands are at address (centered) compared to their position at impact (more to the right).
+This image shows where his hands are at address (centered) compared to their position at impact (more to the trail side).

 Notice that his hands are a good seven, eight inches forward of where they were at address.
 Why is that?
 That is the question.
-How did he achieve that position?
+How did he achieve that hands-forward impact position?

 What Does it Look Like to the Golfer?